HadrienG2/3photons-rust/README.md

   making reproducible parallelization more challenging.
 - The `multi-threading` feature parallelizes the computation using multi- threading.
-By default, it generates results which are identical to the sequential version, but this has a performance and scalability cost.
+By default, it generates results which are identical to the sequential version, but this has a performance, memory footprint and scalability cost.
 You can remove this constraint and optimize for performance instead by also enabling the `faster-threading` feature.
 - The `standard-random` uses standard Rust abstractions for random number generation.
 The current algorithm (`xoshiro256+`) is _slower_ than what 3photons uses by default (`ranf`), but more friendly to parallelization